ceilfors/gq/backlog.md

 # Technical debt
 - Spock multline comparison is not clear.
 Also it requires denormalize everywhere.
 Introduce a method to compare multi line.
+- PrintWriter abuse starts to get ugly e.g. need to delegate, write method is not usable even though it's available.
+Introduce an "Entry" writer concept instead of relying at new line for 'entry'
 - Rename GqTransformation to GqASTTransformation to follow standard
 - Move @Gq out of ast package.
 - Rename package to com.ceilfors.groovy instead of transform.